 Los Angeles restaurants have satisfied presidential appetites for decades.
-President Obama has made frequent visits to Los Angeles and enjoyed the full spectrum of the LA dining scene, from exclusive fundraising dinners at Tavern and Fig & Olive to an unscheduled stop at Roscoe’s Chicken and Waffles, where he ordered the #9 Country Boy Combo, subsequently nicknamed “The Obama Special.”
+President Obama has made frequent visits to Los Angeles and enjoyed the full spectrum of the L.A. dining scene, from exclusive fundraising dinners at Tavern and Fig & Olive to an unscheduled stop at Roscoe’s Chicken and Waffles, where he ordered the #9 Country Boy Combo, subsequently nicknamed “The Obama Special.”

-Few of us will ever be invited to the White House for an overnight stay in the Lincoln Bedroom, but that doesn’t mean we can’t sleep under the same roofs as U.S. presidents — or even in the same beds.
-LA hotels have some of the most impressive presidential suites in the nation, with lavish furnishings, breathtaking views, enough square footage to require a map and perks that would make anyone feel like royalty.
+Few of us will ever be invited to the White House for an overnight stay in the Lincoln Bedroom, but that doesn’t mean we can’t stay in the same hotels as U.S. presidents — or even sleep in the same beds.
+Los Angeles hotels have some of the most impressive presidential suites in the country, with lavish furnishings, breathtaking views, enough square footage to require a map, and perks that would make anyone feel like royalty.